nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 Alpha diversity examines the variety and abundance of taxa within individual samples.
 Rarefaction curves are utilized to visually represent this diversity, plotting the number of unique sequences (ASVs) identified against the total number of sequences sampled, offering a perspective on the saturation and completeness of sampling.
-Metrics like Chao1 richness estimates and Shannon diversity indices are employed to quantify the richness (total number of unique sequences) and diversity (combination of richness and evenness) within these samples.
+Metrics like Observed features estimates and Shannon diversity indices are employed to quantify the richness (total number of unique sequences) and diversity (combination of richness and evenness) within these samples.